 If any employees fill out an exemption from withholding, they will need to fill out a new Form W-4 every year before the Form W-4 deadline for exemptions on February 16 to keep the exemption.

-You will use the allowances that employees claim to calculate their federal income tax withholding.
+You will use the information employees input on Form W-4 to calculate their federal income tax withholding.
 You can use the withholding charts in Publication 15 or payroll software to calculate income tax withholding.

 What is an exemption?

 What does exempt mean on W-4?
 Some employees might be able to claim an exemption from withholding, meaning they do not have to pay federal income tax.
 Employees can claim an exemption from withholding if they meet these two conditions: